 The local currency is the Ariary, but many locals still think in terms of the previous currency, the Malagasy Franc (FMG).
 It is important to clarify whether the price is Ariary or FMG (one Ariary is equal to five FMG).

 Madagascar is primarily a cash-driven economy.
 Some higher-end establishments may accept credit cards, but usually only Visa cards.
 Most shops and restaurants are cash only, so be sure to plan accordingly and come with cash.

 Madagascar recently introduced laws targeting prostitution, which prohibits consorting with female prostitutes.
 Avoid engaging with any sex-workers in Madagascar.
 In addition, a campaign against sexual abuse of underage children (under 18 years) is strictly enforced.

 As contrasting as the population of this beautiful country is, the geography and activities travelers can do on the island are even more diverse.

 Tour sugarcane plantations with a taste or two from local rum distilleries, or explore the rainforest filled with rare and unique wildlife.
 Witness the migration of humpback whales, bask on a quiet, tranquil beach or observe several species of lemurs and other amazing animals as you trek through the many nature trails.

 This is not a lackluster vacation destination by any means but one that will always be remembered as an experience of a lifetime.

-With a little knowledge, and a lot of respect for customs and laws of the Madagascar people, your trip will be sure to provide a phenomenal opportunity to experience a one-of-a-kind trip on a one-of-a-kind island.
+With a little knowledge, and a lot of respect for customs and laws of Madagascar's people, you will no doubt have an incredible, safe time exploring this one-of-a-kind island.